FPB Billing Cycle Information

 Because of the billing schedules service interruptions for non-payment will occur on a set schedule and disconnect dates will not fluctuate.
 Customers will have access to a yearly calendar with significant dates related to their cycle, including service disconnect and late fee assessment.

-How will cycle billing impact bank draft and budget payments?
+How does cycle billing impact bank draft and budget payments?

 Customers will continue to be drafted on their scheduled due date.
 For those customers transitioning to Cycle 1, their bank draft will be the first of the month to coincide with their due date.
 Customers on bank draft will see no changes in their budget amounts.